imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

 I ordered the **Ameda Finesse Pump** through my insurance before I had any clue what I needed.
 After using the Ameda for about 6 weeks and having a lot of problems, my lactation consultant recommended using the **Medela Pump**.
 My Sister-in-law, the saint that she is, let me barrow her Medela to test out the difference.

-**8 weeks later and I am crazily still at it!
-My body seems to be adjusting to the "New Normal".
-However, I give myself full permition at any time to pull the plug on this whole opportation!
-I set small goals for myself with this whole breastfeeding silliness.
-"Can I make it 2 weeks?
-2 months?".
-My next goal is 3 months.
-And each goal that i acceave, I celebrate!
-Maybe i will make it to the covited 6 months or even 1 years**

 The second I turned on the Medela, I realized I had been using a torture device disguised as an Ameda Breast pump for the past 6 weeks!
 The difference was night and day! **I 100% recommend the Medela over the Ameda; No Hesitation!!!**